• Skip to main content

 • In a medium bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, nutmeg and ginger.

-• In a large bowl, mix the coconut oil, vanilla, and flax eggs together.
-Stir in coconut sugar and pumpkin puree until blended.
+• In a large bowl, mix the pumpkin puree, coconut sugar, coconut oil, vanilla, and flax eggs together.
+Stir until blended.

 • Using a spoon or a large scoop, divide batter into the 12 muffin cups.